InHouse-Banana/DataScientistChallenge/README.md

 	The general strategy was to:

-	1. Do a first pass to create a model baseline, to which subsequent models could be compared, making the minimum ETL and feature creation which can be found in [v0\_Baseline\_FeatureExploration](v0_Baseline_FeatureExploration).
+	1. Do a first pass to create a model baseline, to which subsequent models could be compared, making a minimal ETL and feature creation which can be found in [v0\_Baseline\_FeatureExploration](v0_Baseline_FeatureExploration).
 	2. Implement some of the learnings from the first pass and iterate in the feature creation and model training which can be found in [the current root folder](.).

 	These two iterations had the same approach, that is to divide the work into two stages: